Arithmetic representations of mapping class groups: An arithmeticity criterion

-The proof of the above result will be inductive.
-As may be inferred from its formulation, the case when $\dim_DV^\dagger=1$ is a bit more delicate.
-Indeed, the first induction step requires special care and so we first do that case.
+The proof will be by induction on $\dim_DM$.
+As may be inferred from the statement of the theorem, the case when $\dim_DV^\dagger=1$ is a bit more delicate.
+Indeed, the first induction step then requires special care and so we do that case first.
 Once we have dealt with it, we indicate how to modify the arguments in order to obtain a proof of the unrestricted version of Theorem \ref{thm:transvectiongeneration}.

 Let us say that a $D$-subspace $N\subset M$ is \emph{$\G$-arithmetic} if $\Gamma\cap\U_M(N)$ is arithmetic in $\U_M(N)$ and acts $\QQ$-irreducibly in $\overline N$ (the last property is a consequence of the first if the real rank of $\U_M(N)$ is $\ge 2$).